 I’ve always loved Turkish food.
-Mainly the vegetarian things like turkish pizza with potato, mushrooms or spinach and cheese, kabak (zucchini puffs), their dips, falafels and Michael loved their chicken skewers (of course he doesn’t anymore!).
-The other dish that I really enjoy is their green beans stew called Fasulye.
-It’s great with bread, rice or on it’s own.
+Mainly the vegetarian things like Turkish pizza with potato, mushrooms or spinach and cheese, Kabak (zucchini puffs), their dips, falafels and Michael loved their chicken skewers (of course he doesn’t anymore!).
+The other dish that I enjoy is the green beans stew called Fasulye.
+It’s great with bread, rice or on its own.

 I’ve always been a fan of simple, hearty, tasty dishes.
 Especially traditional dishes from different cultures.
-Something so simple can have so much meaning and depth of flavour.
+A dish so simple can have so much meaning and depth of flavour.
 Enjoy the simplicity of this meal 🙂

 - 1.5 cups of basmati rice

 - 500 grams of fresh green beans, trip top and bottom

 - 1 can (400 g) of diced tomatoes or 3 large fresh tomatoes, diced

 - 2 cloves of garlic, sliced or chopped

 - 1 cup hot water

 - Rinse the rice well and cook as per packet instructions.

 - Heat the olive oil in a pan and cook the chopped onion until lightly brown.